-What Types of Accidents Are Personal Injury Accidents?
+Types of Personal Injury Accidents in Springdale, AR

 The above represents only a brief overview of the areas personal injury law can cover.
 Personal injuries may arise under a myriad of circumstances, but the common element that holds everything together is that a person suffers a potentially serious injury due to the reckless, careless, or intentional act of another.

 Companies that market and sell their products in retail stores in Springdale or to Springdale residents over the phone or Internet have a duty to make sure that the item is free from problems or hazards that can result in serious injury or death.
 While most companies are aware of this duty and attempt to market safe products, certain problems can slip through the cracks.
-Unfortunately, 2014, 2015, and now into 2016 there have been a seemingly unusual number of high-profile product defects that endanger the health and safety of all consumers.
+Even though industry standards and regulations make defective and dangerous products rarer, they are still out there.

 To name a few, there have been significant issues with cars and trucks in recent years.
 Defects include the General Motors (GM) ignition switch issue that causes vehicles to stall and lose power, the Takata airbag inflator defect that results in airbags deploying with excessive force, and the FCA rear fuel tank fire problems.
 Outside of the automotive industry, problems with fires and falls from hoverboards have caused significant injuries and property damage.

-Auto accidents account for a large portion of personal injury cases, and for good reason: according to the Highway Safety Office of the State Police, a staggering 59,076 accidents took place in Arkansas in 2011 alone.
-Among them, over 500 were fatal, with drugs or alcohol involved in roughly half of all reported fatalities.
+Auto accidents account for a large portion of personal injury cases – many of them devastating.
+In Arkansas in 2019 alone, there were over 460 fatal accidents, with drugs or alcohol involved in roughly half of all reported fatalities.
 Roads can be dangerous places — particularly when reckless drivers make the careless decision to speed, weave, drive aggressively, send text messages, drive while intoxicated, and other safety violations.
 If a motorist’s reckless and dangerous driving habits cause injury to another driver or pedestrian, that motorist may be considered financially liable.

-Ken Kiekalk handles a wide variety of auto accidents on roads ranging from rural to highway, including but not limited to:
+Ken Kieklak handles a wide variety of auto accidents on roads ranging from rural to highway, including but not limited to:

 - Accidents at Railroad Crossings